rockdaboot/wget2/docs/wget2.md

 ### `-O`, `--output-document=file`

   The documents will not be written to the appropriate files, but all will be concatenated together and written to file.
-If - is used as file, documents will be printed to standard output, disabling link conversion.
-(Use ./- to print to a file literally named -.)
+If `-` is used as file, documents will be printed to standard output, disabling link conversion.
+Use `./-` to print to a file literally named `-`.
+To not get Wget2 status messages mixed with file content, use `-q` in combination with `-O-` (This is different to how Wget 1.x behaves).

   Using -r or -p with -O may not work as you expect: Wget2 won't just download the first file to file and then download the rest to their normal names: all downloaded content will be placed in file.